SohelRaja/Customer-Churn-Analysis/README.md

 ### Implementation of Clustering models:
 We implemented Kmodes and Kprototype clustering to get the clusters and centroids for each feature of our dataset.
 It will be used to find the best features of our dataset.
 [See the notebook](https://github.com/arghac14/Customer-Churn-Analysis/tree/master/Clustering)
-#### Result-
-Result for Kmodes clustering:
-Result for Kprototype clustering:

 ### Associtaion Rule Mining:
 We implemented apriori algorithm(association rule miining) to get the rules of features, depending on which we will find the best features of our dataset.